-- 1.1.1 This document sets out the Specification for the provision of residential care and nursing care services in registered care homes (the "Services") for older people including: frail older people, those with dementia, adults with a learning disability, adults with mental ill-health, and people with physical and/or sensory disabilities.
+- 1.1.1 This document sets out the Specification for the provision of residential care in registered care homes (the "Services") for adults with a learning disability.
 This Specification describes the minimum requirements and standards for delivering any part of the Services. - 1.1.2 The purpose of the Services is to provide suitable accommodation to eligible adults ("Residents"), within a safe environment; offering enabling, outcome focussed care and support, including support to maintain or to regain independent living skills and achieve outcomes that matter to them. - 1.1.3 The Council recognises that varying models of delivery and skill bases are essential to meeting differing needs; therefore the Services shall be commissioned flexibly to offer maximum choice, quality, and value for money. - 1.1.4 The Council and the Provider agree to work in partnership to deliver high quality Services.
 In adopting a partnership approach, the Council and the Provider aspire to: - a) Share key objectives; - b) Collaborate for mutual benefit; - c) Communicate with each other clearly and regularly; - d) Be open and honest with each other; - e) Listen to, and understand, each other's points of view; - f) Share relevant information, expertise and plans; - g) Avoid duplication wherever possible; - h) Monitor the performance of all parties; - i) Seek to avoid conflicts, but where they arise to resolve them quickly and at a local level wherever possible; - j) Seek continuous improvement by working together to get the most out of the resources available and by finding better, more efficient ways of doing things; - k) Share the potential risks involved in Services developments; - I) Promote the partnership approach at all levels in the organisation (e.g. through joint induction or training initiatives); and - m) Be flexible enough to reflect changing needs, priorities and lessons learnt, and encourage participation by the Resident. - 1.1.5 The Council and the Provider agree to work in partnership with professionals in the fields of health and social care with a view to delivering comprehensive, integrated care which allows for, and reflects, individual choices.